arnab64/textclusteringDBSCAN/README.md

 Introduction
 -------------
+This is a project done by me in 2015 for NLP class, while I was in undergrad.
+It's been more than 5 years, and now I am trying to bring this project a bit upto the latest standards in NLP, while still keeping it simple as a NLP class project.

-In this project, I performed document clustering using the DBSCAN clustering algorithm.
+2015: This project, I performed document clustering using the DBSCAN clustering algorithm.
 I clustered documents based on topic similarity.
 The basic idea is simple, we first find the scores of each word in each document using *TFIDF* and then we compute the distance between two documents using a distance measure to find the difference between the scores of words of the documents.

 Steps
 ---------